Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Layers/CreateAndSaveKmlFile/README.md

 4. Create a `KmlPlacemark` for each kml geometry.
 5. Set a `KmlStyle` for each placemark.
 6. Add all three kml placemarks to the `KmlDocument`.
-7. Save the kml document to a file using the `saveAs` function.
+7. Save the kml document to a file using the `saveAsAsync` function.

 ## Relevant API

 * KmlDocument
 * KmlGeometry
-* KmlNode::saveAs
-* KmlPlacemark
-* KmlStyle
+* KmlIcon
 * KmlIconStyle
 * KmlLineStyle
+* KmlNode::saveAsAsync
+* KmlPlacemark
 * KmlPolygonStyle
-* KmlIcon
+* KmlStyle

 ## Tags